-All grants and gifts to SUNY Cortland and all solicitations and proposals for such funds must have the approval of the university and must conform to the SUNY Cortland's Mission Statement (/about/mission-statement/index.dot), SUNY policies, applicable laws and regulations and the SUNY Cortland Handbook
+All grants and gifts to SUNY Cortland and all solicitations and proposals for such funds must have the approval of the College and must conform to the College's Mission Statement (/about/mission-statement/index.dot), SUNY policies, applicable laws and regulations and the College Handbook (http://www2.cortland.edu/offices/publications/handbook/).

-(/offices/publications/handbook/).
 All grants and donations shall be coordinated either through the Research and Sponsored Programs Office or through the Division of Institutional Advancement.
 A complete copy of the guidelines for administering grants and gifts may be obtained from the Research and Sponsored Programs Office or the Division of Institutional Advancement.